miguelgrinberg/flask-sock/README.md

 # flask-sock
 WebSocket support for Flask (and possibly other WSGI frameworks).
 What makes this package different than other WebSocket servers is that it does not require a greenlet based server (gevent, eventlet) to work.

-This server is compatible with Werkzeug (Flask's development web server) and Gunicorn.
+This WebSocket implementation is compatible with the following synchronous web servers:

+- Werkzeug (Flask's development web server)
+- Gunicorn with the `gthread` worker

+In addition to the servers above, the following asynchronous web servers are supported when the Python standard library is monkey patched:

+- Eventlet's WSGI server
+- Gevent's WSGI server
+- Gunicorn with the `eventlet` worker
+- Gunicorn with the `gevent` worker

 ## Installation